Bernardo-MG/dice-notation-java/readme.md

 ### Installing

-The recommended way to install the project is by setting up your preferred dependencies manager.
-To get the configuration information for this check the [Bintray repository][bintray-repo], or the [Maven Central Repository][maven-repo].
+The recommended way to install the project is by setting it up as a dependency.
+To get the configuration information for this check  the [Maven Central Repository][maven-repo].

-If for some reason manual installation is necessary, just use the following Maven command:
+It is always possible installing it by using the usual Maven command:

 ```
 mvn install